 Formative assessment aims to promote learning by giving regular and frequent feedback throughout the learning process.
-This process helps students to improve knowledge and understanding, to foster self-motivation and enthusiasm for learning, to engage in thoughtful reflection, to develop the capacity for self-assessment, and to recognize criteria for success.
-Students will grow to engage in self- and peer-assessment opportunities to develop the confidence needed if they are to be stewards of their own learning.
+This process helps students to improve knowledge and understanding, foster self-motivation and enthusiasm for learning, engage in thoughtful reflection, to develop the capacity for self-assessment, and recognize criteria for success.
+Students will grow to engage in self-and peer-assessment opportunities to develop the confidence needed if they are to be stewards of their own learning.
 Formative is not a graded assessment, it aims to promote student growth and understanding of assessment tasks and rubrics.
-It is the building blocks towards a summative assessment can take make forms that includes:
+It is the building block towards a summative assessment task but is NOT a 'mock-up' of the assessment task itself.
+Formative assessment can take make forms that include: